 In this article, we'll give you all the information you need to distinguish between the two types of orgasm and understand how your body works.
 Follow the techniques suggested by the LOVE Team to finally achieve the sexual fulfilment you've been dreaming of, whether you’re alone or with a partner.

 A clitoral orgasm is caused by direct stimulation of the clitoris.
 The small outer button, which makes up only 10% of the total surface area of the clitoris, is very sensitive to stimulation.
-Your clit is covered with sensitive nerve endings (which are also found on the penis).
-You can stimulate your clit with your hand, a vibrator, or a clit stimulator.
-A clitoral orgasm, which is quicker to achieve than a vaginal orgasm, is also shorter and more intense.
+Your clit is covered with almost 8000 sensitive nerve endings (two times more than on the head of the penis!).

-You can achieve a clit orgasm by directly stimulating your clitoris: use your fingers, a vibrator or a clitoral stimulator.
+You can achieve a clit orgasm by directly stimulating your clitoris: use your fingers, a vibrator, a pussy pump or a clitoral stimulator.

 The most important thing is to communicate with your partner and try out different techniques and positions to find out which ones excite you the most and finally reach that long-awaited orgasm.